dense-analysis/neural/README.md

 ## 🚀 Usage

 You will need to configure a third party machine learning tool for Neural to interact with.
-OpenAI is Neural's default data source, and one of the easiest to configure.
+OpenAI is Neural's default data provider, and one of the easiest to configure.

 You will need to obtain an [OpenAI API key](https://beta.openai.com/signup/).